phemex/phemex-api-docs/Public-API-en.md

       "makerFeeRateEr": -250000,
       "takerFeeRateEr": 750000,
       "fundingInterval": 8,
       "description": "ETHUSD is a ETH/USD perpetual contract priced on the .ETH Index.
 Each contract is worth 0.005 ETH of USD.
 Funding is paid and received every 8 hours.
-At UTC time: 00:00, 08:00, 16:00."
+At UTC time: 00:00, 08:00, 16:00.", "type": "Perpetual"
     },
     {
       "symbol": "XRPUSD",